 Tsawwassen and Ladner provide visitors with a break from urban life.
 Nestled between river and ocean, these towns have lots of options for relaxation.
-Take a stroll or bike ride on a dike beside the river or sea, buy wild local salmon at Superior Fish Market, do some shopping in boutiques, play a round of golf or kayak through a quiet slough with only Steller sea lions and great blue herons for company.
+Take a stroll or bike ride on a dike beside the river or sea, buy wild local salmon at Superior Fish Market, do some boutique shopping, play a round of golf or kayak through a quiet slough with only Steller sea lions and great blue herons for company.
 These are just a few of the attractions of Ladner Village and Tsawwassen.

-In Ladner, traffic is light, terrain is flat and the town’s surrounding horse and agricultural farms will give visitors the urge to get out and walk or bike.
-Downtown is ladened with historic buildings, friendly restaurants and hometown merchants.
+Downtown Ladner is ladened with historic buildings, friendly restaurants and hometown merchants.
 Have a drink or bite to eat while you watch boat traffic on the peaceful and picturesque Ladner Slough.
-The Ladner and Tsawwassen leisure centers offer plenty to do on the rare rainy day.

 Rent a kayak at Ladner Slough and paddle through the backwaters of the Fraser River.
 Great blue herons and eagles soar overhead while you explore small islands and marshlands abutting the waterway.
 Walk or bike the dike on River Road west to Georgia Strait; alternatively, ride the dike from Beach Grove around Boundary Bay.
 This flat gravel trail goes on and on under silent skies for 20 kilometers.